Sylpherius/Sylpherius.github.io/index.md

 *Javascript* -I learned the basics of Javascript during my internship at Truckxi.
 I am confident that I will be able to learn this language on a deeper level if required.

+*Bootstrap* -I learned the basics of Bootstrap during my Informatics 133 class at UCI, which is generally about Computer-User Interaction.

 *Java* -Java is the first language I learned during my junior year of high school.
 As with Javascript, I am confident that I can learn this language on a deeper level if required.